lkurlandski/ActiveLearning/README.md

 ## Technical Requirements

 Codebase is written in Python 3.7.5.
+Goal is to upgrade this to Python 3.9.9.
 Requirements are contained in requirements.txt.

-Setup a virtual environment, install nessecary packages, and run.
+Currently, the system uses a slurm_template.sh file to create slurm scripts and execute them.
+The first line is this file tells the slurm script where to find the Python interpreter to use.
+The first line is '#!./env/bin/python -u', which indicates that it is looking for a Python interpreter in the ./env/bin/python location.
+Eventually, we will want to improve upon this clumsy behavior, but for now, you can simply perform the following:

+> python3 -m venv env
+> pip install -r requirements.txt
+> source env/bin/activate

+Users are advised to familiarize themselves with the engineering aspects of the Python language and execution evironment.

 ## Codebase Documentation